 He lay between an ox and ass,

-Beside His mother maiden tree,
+Beside His mother maiden free,

 Gloria tibi, Domine.
 Refrain